-Overall, shortfill e-liquid is popular and beneficial for good reason.
-It’s far easier to carry one large bottle around if you’re vaping consistently throughout the day, more so if you’re dripping or using a high wattage sub ohm set-up.
+Overall, shortfill e-liquid is a popular choice for many vapers for good reason.
+It’s far easier and convenient to carry one large bottle around if you’re vaping consistently throughout the day, more so if you’re dripping or using a high wattage sub ohm set-up.
 They also allow vapers to accurately measure for themselves how much nicotine is going into their e-liquid and most importantly, they have convinced companies to bring out new ranges of juices, which means more flavours and more choice.

 If you have any other queries surrounding vaping vs smoking or vaping in general, please do not hesitate to contact us.